 People generally know they should see their dentist twice yearly.
 They know a physical is a good idea every year after your 40th birthday.
 But ask someone how often they should have a comprehensive eye exam and you’re likely to get a blank look.
 People often go a decade or more without having their eyes checked, particularly if they have good vision.
 This is taking a big gamble that could dramatically change your life if you lose.
 Particularly after the age of 40, sight-robbing conditions such as glaucoma can sneak up without you knowing it.

-Here is the timeline from the American Optometric Association (AOA) for when everyone should get an eye exam:
+Here is the timeline from the American Optometric Association (AOA) for when everyone should get a vision test:

 - Children 5 years and younger — Children under three should see a pediatrician to check for the most common eye problems, such as lazy eye.
 Otherwise, children between 3 and 5 should see an eye doctor for their eye examination.
 In Michigan, children entering Kindergarten must have a complete eye exam to enter public schools.